 Most of the above can be done in openHAB through point-and-click processes in a graphical user interface.
 But remember, there is always more than one way to achieve your goal in openHAB.

 A final word for the DIY enthusiasts. openHAB is very flexible and can support many DIY devices.
 However, you will quickly realize that DIY often literally means that you "do it yourself".
-Working with DIY solutions often requires a deeper level of understanding, as well as more patience and perseverance than the integration of ready-to-use devices from commercial providers.
+Working with DIY solutions often requires a deeper level of understanding, as well as more patience and perseverance than the integration of ready-to-use devices from commercial vendors.
 The choice is yours of course, but you will need to be prepared to spend either money or time (and sometimes both) to make your home automation goals a reality.
 And quite often, the investment will be significant.

 Don’t give up, openHAB is very powerful and flexible and will help you achieve your home automation goals, whatever they are.
 But it comes with a rather steep learning curve.

 # A Deeper Dive: openHAB Structure for Advanced Users

 openHAB is highly modular software that can be extended through "Add-ons".
 Add-ons give openHAB a wide array of capabilities, from User Interfaces, to the ability to interact with a large and growing number of physical Things.
-Add-ons may come from the openHAB 2 distribution, the legacy openHAB 1 distribution or from other external sources.
+Add-ons may come from the openHAB distribution or from other external sources.

 If you are new to openHAB, we suggest you continue to the Concepts chapter where we introduce many fundamental ideas that are used throughout openHAB.